Simple 8 Step Hoya Sweetheart Care Guide

-The Hoya Sweetheart Plant, scientifically known as Hoya Kerrii and informally called valentine plant or sweetheart wax plant, is a type of hoya plant famed for its thick, succulent, heart-shaped leaves.
-Just like Zamioculcas zamiifolia, the Hoya sweetheart is a tropical perennial plant, but with origins from Asia.
+The Hoya Sweetheart Plant, scientifically known as Hoya Kerrii and informally called a valentine plant or a sweetheart wax plant, is a type of hoya plant famed for its thick, succulent, heart-shaped leaves.
+Just like Zamioculcas zamiifolia, the Hoya Sweetheart is a tropical perennial plant, but with origins from Asia.
 The plant is quite popular because of its queer love shape foliage and convenient care routine.

 Unlike other species of cacti and succulents, Hoya Kerrii grows better in warm, humid conditions like most parts of Asia.
 The plant grows better in humidity conditions of over 40 percent.
 This implies the plant should be kept away from air conditioning vents, and if possible, it should be located in areas near a bathroom or a kitchen.
 Though it can tolerate dry air conditions, it is advisable to sprinkle water on the plant when humidity is low.